amandaboeni/SnapchatProj/README.md

 This was made simple and fast with the help of my partner for this course.
 A project for CS 390; Machine Perception that uses python and OpenCV to make Snapchat-like filters in an easy to use and understand GUI with tkinter.

 ## Installation
 Use anaconda navigator with python.
 Make sure to include all of the imported packages: Dlib (which includes CMake), Tkinter, and OpenCV.
-Dlib and Tkinter source code also found on Github
+Dlib and Tkinter source code also found on Github.
+Also, make sure that you have the .dat file titled "shape_predictior_68_face_landmarks" onto your desktop; this is also found along with Dlib.

 ```bash
 pip install CMake